neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

     ![image](../media/str4a.png)

 11. Go to Advanced tab, review the options and the default values of it.
-Please dont change any values.
+Please don't change any values.

-12. Go to Networking tab, and review the options and the default values of it.
+12. Go to Networking tab, and review the options and the default values.

-13. Go to Data Protection tab, and review the options and the default values of it.
+13. Go to Data Protection tab, and review the options and the default values.

 14. Go to Encryption tab, and review the options and the values.